Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/00_what_is_cloud_native/readme.md

 - **Trade-off**: Microservices add complexity, as you need to manage communication between them and ensure they work together seamlessly.

 ### 2. Containers
 A **container** is a lightweight, portable unit that packages an application (or microservice) along with everything it needs to run, such as code, libraries, and configurations.
-Containers are like standardized shipping boxes: they ensure the app runs consistently no matter where it’s deployed—your laptop, a cloud server, or a data center.
+Containers are like standardized shipping boxes: they ensure the app runs consistently no matter where it's deployed—your laptop, a cloud server, or a data center.

 - **Why it matters**:
-  - **Portability**: Containers work the same way across different environments, reducing “it works on my machine” issues.
+  - **Portability**: Containers work the same way across different environments, reducing "it works on my machine" issues.
   - **Efficiency**: Containers are smaller and faster than traditional virtual machines, allowing you to run many on a single server.
-  - **Isolation**: Each container runs independently, so one app’s failure doesn’t affect others.
+  - **Isolation**: Each container runs independently, so one app's failure doesn't affect others.
 - **Real-world analogy**: Think of containers as lunchboxes.
 Each has its own meal (the app) and utensils (dependencies), and you can carry them anywhere without worrying about compatibility.

 ### 3. Container Orchestration